Robotics | Autonomous Systems |Artificial Intelligence | STEM Education | Fault Diagnosis

 Overview: Robotic Information Gathering (RIG) is a process of optimizing an information-theoretic metric from efficient exploration of a region of interest by robots with motion constraints while considering inferences from a probabilistic model within a limited mission time.
 Effective data collection in collaborative information-gathering systems relies heavily on maintaining uninterrupted connectivity.
 Yet, real-world communication disruptions often pose challenges to information-gathering processes.

-Contributions: In our recent contribution [1], we introduce a novel method - a limited communication decentralized information-gathering system for multiple robots to explore environmental phenomena characterized as unknown spatial fields.
-Our method leverages quadtree structures to ensure comprehensive workspace coverage and efficient exploration.
-Unlike traditional systems that depend on global and synchronous communication, our method enables robots to share local experiences within a limited transmission range and coordinate their tasks through pairwise and asynchronous communication.
+Contributions: In our recent contribution [1], we propose an approach—a decentralized information-gathering system with limited communication designed for multiple robots to explore environmental phenomena represented as unknown spatial fields.
+The approach utilizes quadtree structures to achieve thorough workspace coverage and facilitate efficient exploration.
+Unlike conventional systems that require global and synchronized communication, this method allows robots to share localized information within restricted transmission ranges and coordinate tasks through pairwise, asynchronous interactions.

 Research Topic 2: Learning-based Approaches for Autonomous Environmental Monitoring